MicrosoftDocs/entra-docs/docs/identity/devices/device-registration-macos-platform-single-sign-on.md

     :::image type="content" source="media/device-registration-macos-platform-single-sign-on/pssoe-enter-pin.png" alt-text="Screenshot of the Platform SSO pin entry window.":::

-1. To check that registration has completed successfully, navigate to **Settings** and select **Users & Groups**.
-1. Select **Edit** next to **Network Account Server** and check that **Platform SSO** is listed as **Registered**.
-1. To verify that the smart card is the method used for authentication, navigate to your username in the **Users & Groups** window and select the **Information** icon. **SmartCard** should be listed as the method.
-1. Now that the Mac is correctly set up, you can now use PSSO to access Microsoft app resources, and unlock the device with the smart card pin.
+1. You can now use PSSO to access Microsoft app resources, and unlock the device with the smart card pin.
 You'll need to use the local password to log in after a reboot to unlock the keychain access.

 ### [Password](#tab/password)